-After you evaluate your situation, you can simply decide if it worth to lower your price or not.
-Sometimes lowering prices might mean lower quality output but personally I don’t find it ethical.
-If you’re going to deliver low quality work just because you receive lower payments, it is best to say it directly rather than promise something you just can’t deliver.
+After you evaluate your situation, you can simply decide if it is worth lowering your price or not.
+Sometimes lowering prices might mean lower quality output but personally, I don’t find it ethical.
+If you’re going to deliver low-quality work just because you receive lower payments, it is best to say it directly rather than promise something you just can’t deliver.

 Also keep in mind that if the clients tell you their budget is limited, it does not always mean that they are looking for a way to hire someone cheaper.
 It sometimes simply means that their requirements are simple and straightforward, or they know exactly what they want and can give you an idea of how much it will cost them to meet their objectives.
 In either case, this client is serious about doing business with you, but they might need some time to discuss your quote with others in their organization.
 So, don’t lose hope if they quote low because it might be an opening to negotiate them up to a fair price and an acceptable deadline.

 And after you agreed on the terms and started working, you can show that you are willing to work quickly, finish the work before the agreed date and offer a slightly better service.
 If your client is happy with you and they might come back again for another project for a better price.